evpching/death-grunty-webpage/commands/configure.md

 ---
 layout: command
-title: /admin
+title: /configure
 ---

-The ***/admin*** command allows server owners/admins to **configure Death Grunty for their server** and add what roles can use ***/mod*** commands.
+The ***/configure*** command allows server owners/admins to **configure Death Grunty for their server** and add what roles can use ***/mod commands***.
 For example, you can toggle notifications for certain commands or set what channel Death Grunty will post updates in.

 ### Usage Examples